 Department of Health Services Administration

-The primary mission of the new department is :
+The primary mission of the Department of Health Services Administration is to:

-The department is designed to integrate health service, public health and social welfare activities in order to address current health needs, provide leadership in a rapidly evolving health care industry, and anticipate future health challenges in an expanding global economy.
+- Integrate health service, public health and social welfare activities in order to address current health needs, provide leadership in a rapidly evolving health care industry, and anticipate future health challenges in an expanding global economy.

 Faculty members represent disciplines including health services, health management, economics, sociology, public health, organizational development and psychology.
 In addition to tenured and tenure-track faculty, the department has two "professors of the practice" of public health with extensive backgroud in health policy and health services delivery.
 Adjunct faculty members are practitioners from fields such as financial management, law, public policy and human resources, and bring their real world experience to the classroom to prepare future practitioners.